-The Artifact Lab is currently closed, but will reopen as part of our Ancient Egypt: From Discovery to Display exhibition on February 23, 2019.
+The Artifact Lab is part of our Ancient Egypt: From Discovery to Display exhibition.

 Part exhibition, and part working laboratory, a glass-enclosed conservation lab brings you right into a museum conservator’s world.
 See the tools of the trade and watch as conservators work on a wide array of artifacts being prepared for exhibit in the Museum’s signature galleries.
 Enjoy this unique opportunity to follow conservators as they protect, restore, and preserve pieces of human history in this 2,000 square foot exhibition.